 - Any tree that falls under the 10/50 Vegetation Clearing Rule.

-There are indeed a few hiccups and implications that can occur if you decide to remove a tree from your property.
-Special permits are needed, the species of the tree you want to be removed is a factor, and you definitely need professional advice and assistance when planning to do tree removal.
+A few hiccups and implications can occur if you decide to remove a tree from your property.
+Special permits are needed, the species of the tree you want to be removed is a factor, and you need professional advice and assistance when planning to do tree removal.

 What do you think about the information presented in this article?
 Share your thoughts.